LucasDelfino92/morrowindsharp/mw#.md

 [**Tooltips Complete**](https://www.nexusmods.com/morrowind/mods/46842)
 Adds helpful and lore-friendly flavour texts for nearly every item in Morrowind, Tribunal, Bloodmoon, the Official Plugins, and an expanding collection of mods.
 - Also install the **Tamrielic Lore Exclusions** optional file.
+- Rename the file to **Tooltips Complete - Tamrielic Lore Exclusions** before installing it.

 [**Character Creator Name Generator**](https://www.nexusmods.com/morrowind/mods/46189)
 UI overhaul allowing the player to generate a random name for their character at the start of the game.